dlicht110/compiler-construction/lecture-2.2.md

 Chapter 1 contains a review of some mathematical foundations of automata theory.

-Plan for the lecture is Chapter 2.
+Plan for the lecture is Chapter 2.2.

 Read the box on page 52 carefully.

-Do the following exercises:
+Do the following exercises: Exercise 2.2.4 ( possibly 2.2.5 and 2.2.6) and Exercise 2.2.10 (possibly 2.2.11).
+You don't need to do a formal prove by induction but think about an argument showing that your language is the correct one.